harrybouv/options-pricing-engine/README.md

 * Bermudan option pricing using Longstaff–Schwartz regression
 * Volatility smile and surface construction from live market data
 * Greeks and risk visualisation
-* Monte Carlo path simulation and convergence analysis
+* Monte Carlo path simulation and convergence analysis using Antithetic and Control Variates
 * Interactive frontend dashboard with FastAPI API integration

 ---